-During coronavirus you’re probably using social media and the internet more than usual.
+During coronavirus a lot of young people have been using social media and the internet more than usual.

-While you have to stay at home try not to spend all your time online.
+While you’re at home try not to spend all your time online.
 Keeping in touch with friends through social media is great and the internet can help you learn so many new things.
 But if you find yourself spending most of your time in front of a screen or checking your phone all the time, try to take a break.
 Sometimes just putting your phone or ipad in another room can help.

 Think before you post: Remember that every time you go online you leave a ‘digital footprint’, making it easy for people to find out personal info about you.
 Before you post something, ask yourself – would you be happy for teachers, your parents or people you don’t know to see it?
 Would you be happy for it to still be online in 10 years time?